LeventErkok/sbvPlugin/README.md

 *Note the GHC option on the very first line.
 Either add this to your file, or pass `-fplugin=Data.SBV.Plugin` as an argument to GHC, either on the command line or via cabal.
 Same trick also works for GHCi.*

 The `Proved` type simply wraps over the type of the predicate you are trying to prove, typically a function returning a `Bool` value.
+It tells the plugin to treat the input as a theorem that needs to be proved.

-When compiled or loaded in to ghci, we get:
+When compiled, we get:

 ```
 $ ghc -c Test.hs